You are here

 All applicants are encouraged to complete this tool prior to applying for 21st CCLC grant funds.
 However, this self-assessment is to be used by potential applicants internally and will not be submitted to CDE as part of the application submission or process.
 CDE will not use this completed tool as part of the review process in consideration of awarding funds to applicants.

 Available Technical Assistance

-CDE recently conducted a feedback survey and several focus groups to inform improvements to the Cohort X Request for Application (RFA) and grant competition.
+CDE conducted a feedback survey and several focus groups to inform improvements to the Cohort X Request for Application (RFA) and grant competition.
 Results from the stakeholder engagement efforts will be posted here when they are available.